martensonbj/redux-saga-workshop/README.md

 }

 var sum = adding()
-sum.next()
-sum.next()
 ```

-In the example above, we've got a generator function called `adding()` that assigns a variable to a mathematical addition operation, and then returns a value that includes a `yield expression`
+In the example above, we start with a generator function called `*adding()` that assigns a variable to a mathematical addition operation, and then returns a value that includes a `yield expression`.

+**THINK ABOUT IT**

-What do you expect the value to be if you run the two `.next()` methods on this generator iterator?
+What do you expect the value to be if you run `sum.next()`?

+What happens if you run `sum.next()` a second time?

 Take a second to think about this before you try it in your console.

 What happens is your generator runs every line of code until it encounters its first `yield expression`.
-It then fires off whatever is to the *right* of the keyword `yield` (in this case, `result`, which is `2` based on our variable assignment), and then waits.
+It then fires off whatever is to the *right* of the keyword `yield`, (in this case, it looks for where the variable `result` was defined, which is `2`) and then waits.

 When you run it again, it has replaced `yield result` with whatever has been passed INTO the second `sum.next()` function, which (most likely) was nothing in your console logging attempt above.